henedsaade/seg3503_playground/Lab07/README.md

 ![bug15_to_17_fix](https://user-images.githubusercontent.com/55165910/126542244-9afdfb7b-23b3-447d-a77e-07bc1d917cbd.png)

-The whole block of code is unnecessary since the result is regardless of value of i.
+The whole block of code is unnecessary since the result is regardless of the value of i.
 So we can either delete the statements or comment them out.

 ### Bug 18: Condition has no effect